vagnes/infosecguide/README.md

 - [emacs](https://www.gnu.org/software/emacs/) - More than just a text editor.
 Highly customisable with a mind boggling set of features.
 - [Nano](https://www.nano-editor.org/) - A very simple text editor that is easy to learn.
-- [vim](https://www.vim.org) - Vim is a highly configurable text editor for efficiently creating and changing any kind of text.
+- [vim](https://www.vim.org) - Vim is a highly configurable and efficient text editor.
 (You quit vim by typing ":q")

 ## Software